dpuyda/triclipper/docs/how_it_works.md

 Repeat the above procedure until all intersections below the top of the scan beam are processed.
-For intersections that are located at the top of the scan beam, swap the intersecting edges preserve the order of active edges above the scan line at `y2`.
+For intersections that are located at the top of the scan beam, swap the intersecting edges to preserve the order of active edges above the scan line at `y2`.

 ![intersections-10.svg](./img/intersections-10.svg)